All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

-A fresh stool sample is collected in a sterile container.
+A fresh stool sample is collected in a clean container.
 The stool sample should not be contaminated with urine or water.
-Once it has been collected, the stool should be taken to the laboratory within about an hour after collection or should be transferred into a vial containing a preservative and taken to the lab as soon as possible.
+Once it has been collected, the stool should be taken to the laboratory within two hours after collection or should be transferred into a vial containing a preservative and taken to the lab as soon as possible.
 For infants, a stool sample is usually collected with a swab of the rectum.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.